MariusZeinhofer/functionax/README.md

 ## Linting and Formatting

-We use ruff for linting and formatting:
+We use ruff for linting and formatting.
+Automated checks are carried out through github workflows.
+To run linting and formating locally use the following.

 ```bash
 ruff check .